LiamTheNinja5/rplace-tk-bot-us/README.md

 5. install the dependencies: `npm i`
 6. execute the bot `node bot.js <commando server domain without https://>`

-As far as i know, only 1 bot can be used per IP address
+As far as I know, only 1 bot can be used per IP address

 [//]: # (# Docker alternative)